 At St. Lucia Barracks Bordon, Hants.

-Some new recruits had arrived before me and were already settled in.
-When the required number of recruits were obtained a squad was formed and named “Lucknow Squad,” after the place where the 1st battalion “The Buffs” were serving in India.
+Some recruits had arrived before me and were already settled in.
+When the required number of recruits were obtained, a squad was formed and named “Lucknow Squad,” after the place where the 1st battalion “The Buffs” were serving in India.

-The next few days were occupied in getting settled in, getting an army haircut, medical examination, vaccination and inoculation.
-And finally a trip to the Quarter-masters store to draw equipment and uniform.
+The next few days were occupied in getting settled in, getting an army haircut, medical examination, vaccination and immunization.
+And finally, a trip to the Quarter-masters store to draw equipment and uniform.
 It required a trip to the Regimental Tailor to be measured and have the necessary alterations made to the uniform so that it was a decent fit.

 I was issued a number, from now on I would be Number 6287158.
 Private W. Young.
 Sir.
 No other Buff would have this number for the next one hundred years.

-Recruit training over we were posted to the 2nd battalion “The Buffs,” who were stationed at St. Lucia Barracks, Borden Camp, Aldershot under the command of Colonel G. F. Hamilton, M.C.
-Here I was assigned to “D” company for advanced training, followed by a transfer to H.Q. company, and to the transport lines as a driver.
+Recruit training over, we were posted to the 2nd battalion “The Buffs,” who were stationed at St. Lucia Barracks, Borden Camp, Aldershot under Colonel G. F. Hamilton, M.C.
+I was assigned to “D” company for advanced training, followed by a transfer to H.Q. company and the transport lines as a driver.

 Sunderland Daily Echo and Shipping Gazette 03 Jan 1939

 I was now put on a Bren Gun Carrier course, although I had not volunteered for it.
 We did our training at Angle, near Pembroke, going out from the barracks each day.
-Two things I remember about the first day on the course, were a carrier losing its caterpillar track when turning too sharply into a narrow lane, it was quite a job to put the track back on.
-At the end of the day, when we returned to the barracks we had to pass through a narrow gateway that had tall brick pillars on each side.
-One driver misjudged his distance and took one pillar right out.
+Two things I remember about the first day on the course were a carrier losing its caterpillar track when turning too sharply into a narrow lane; it was quite a job to put the track back on.
+At the end of the day, when we returned to the barracks, we had to pass through a narrow gateway that had tall brick pillars on each side.
+One driver misjudged his distance and took one post right out.

 A woman watches Universal carriers of the 9th Battalion, King’s Regiment